Singularities of equidistants and global centre symmetry sets of Lagrangian submanifolds: Introduction

-This paper is organized as follows.
-In section \ref{defGCS} we present the definition of the Global Centre Symmetry set.
-This section also contains the basic definitions of degree of parallelism, affine equidistant, Wigner caustic, centre symmetry caustic and criminant.
-In section \ref{l-chord} we define $\lambda$-chord transformations which are used to define a general characterization and classification for affine equidistants.

-In section \ref{gen-fam-section} we define the generating families for these affine equidistants and relate their general classification to the well known classification by Lagrangian equivalence \cite{AGV}.
-This is used in section \ref{sing-equi-section} to obtain the classification of stable singularities of affine equidistants of Lagrangian submanifolds.
-Theorem \ref{equi-stable} states that any caustic of stable Lagrangian singularity is realizable as $E_{\lambda}(L)$, for some Lagrangian $L\subset(\mathbb{R}^{2m},\omega)$, and Corollaries \ref{equi-curve} and \ref{equi-surface} specialize this theorem to the cases when $L$ is a curve or a surface.
-In the first case, generic singularities are cusps, while, in the second case, they can be cusps, swallowtails, butterflies, or hyperbolic, elliptic and parabolic umbilics.
+In section \ref{defGCS} we present the definition of affine $\lambda$-equidistants and the global centre symmetry set.
+In section \ref{gen-fam-section} we obtain the generating families for the affine equidistants $E_{\lambda}(L)$, relating their general classification to the well known classification by Lagrangian equivalence \cite{AGV}.
+This is used in section \ref{sing-equi-section} to study singularities of affine equidistants.
+Theorem \ref{equi-stable} states that any caustic of simple stable Lagrangian singularity is realizable as $E_{\lambda}(L)$, for some Lagrangian $L\subset(\mathbb{R}^{2m},\omega)$.

-The following three sections are devoted to the singularities of the Global Centre Symmetry set.
 In section \ref{criminant-section} we give a geometric characterization for the criminant of $GCS(L)$ similar to results in \cite{GZ1}-\cite{GZ3} for hypersurfaces.
-In section \ref{section-sing-GCS} we introduce the equivalence relation (also as an equivalence of generating families) that allows for a complete affine-symplectic-invariant classification of the stable singularities of $GCS(L)$.
-We show that only singularities of the criminant, the smooth part of the Wigner caustic, or tangent union of both, are stable.
+In section \ref{section-sing-GCS} we introduce the equivalence relation (also as an equivalence of generating families) that is used to classify the singularities of $GCS(L)$.
+We show that only singularities of the criminant, the smooth part of the Wigner caustic, or tangent union of both, are affine-Lagrangian stable.